The Greater Lake Superior Foundation

 The GLSF seeks to influence water quality, watershed management policies, and other activities that impact Lake Superior, its tributaries and its coldwater fisheries; including mining, riparian development, timber management, aquaculture, and invasive species.
 We support research into issues related to our mission by funding through our Grant Program.
 Through our website, we seek to educate the public on issues facing Lake Superior and its coldwater fisheries.
 Through the sale of our Coaster Brook Trout Research Unit merchandise, and other fundraising activities, we provide funding for our grant program and raise awareness of the Lake Superior coldwater resource.

-The GLSF advocates for a sustainable sport fishery, managed by the best fisheries science and practices.
-These fisheries include both native fish, such as Lake Trout and Coaster Brook Trout and naturalized species including Steelhead and Brown Trout.
+The GLSF advocates for a sustainable sport fishery, with a focus on native species, managed by the best fisheries science and practices.
 We promote a lake ecosystem with a balanced predator to prey relationship.
-We support stocking when used as a tool to rehabilitate depleted native stocks.
+We support selective stocking when used as a tool to rehabilitate depleted native species.
 We do not support stocking for the purposes of a put and take fishery in Lake Superior.

 The Coaster Brook Trout Research Unit: